playwright-community/playwright-ng-schematics/README.md

 Adds [Playwright Test](https://playwright.dev/) to your Angular project

+## Installation

-## Add Playwright to your Angular project
+Run the following to add Playwright to your Angular project
 ```bash
 ng add playwright-ng-schematics
 ```